victorbuttignon/victorbuttignon.github.io/README.md

 - Data analysis from organization`s primary data

 **Ambientare** <!--*(August 2024 - Noevember 2024)* -->
-- Data analysis of Belo Monte hydroelectric plant in Brazil
+- Data science of Belo Monte hydroelectric plant in Brazil
 - Propose a new data structure that helps in the analysis of Norte Energia big data

 **Arandu** <!--*(May 2024 - September 2024)* -->